How to Find Out Who Owns a Domain Name

 If you’ve checked the domain status to find out your wanted domain name is not available, the first thing you should do is visit the website directly.

 Some domain names are bought out to be resold later for a higher price.
-In such cases, the site will state the domain’s availability for sale and provide contact information right away, like in the example below.
+In such cases, the existing site will state the domain’s availability for sale and provide the owner’s contact information right away, like in the example below.

 If you enter the domain name into the search bar and get taken to a proper website, see if there is a Contact Us page in the navigation bar or the site’s footer.